grzesiek-galezowski/tdd-ebook/manuscript/160_Composable_Design.md

 }
 ```

 **Benjamin:** Cool.
 So, what now?
-Seems we have the `CompanyPolicies` class depending on repository abstraction instead of an actual implementation, like SQL repository.
-My guess is that we will be able to make another class implementing the interface for NoSQL data access and just pass it through the constructor instead of the original one.
+Seems we have the `CompanyPolicies` class depending on a repository abstraction instead of an actual implementation, like SQL repository.
+I guess we will be able to make another class implementing the interface for NoSQL data access and just pass it through the constructor instead of the original one.

 **Johnny:** Yes.
 For example, look at `CompanyPolicies` component.
 We can compose it with a repository like this: